Open-Telecoms-Data/open-fibre-data-standard/docs/reference/data_model.md

 :zoom:
 ```

-<br>The network entity is omitted from the diagram for brevity.
-However, all entities in the data model are associated with a network.

 ```{seealso}
 For an introduction to key concepts and relationships covered in the OFDS data model, read the [scope, focus and key concepts primer](../primer/scopeandkeyconcepts.md).
 ```